preraulab/DYNAM-O/DYNAMOApp_README.md

 #### Sampling Frequency Warnings

-When channels are added via the browser, the File Manager checks each channel's sampling frequency against the DYNAM-O analysis frequency range.
+When channels are added via the browser, the DYNAM-O App checks each channel's sampling frequency against the DYNAM-O analysis frequency range.
 The upper analysis bound is the larger of the SOPH frequency range upper limit and the multitaper spectrogram frequency range upper limit (configured in the DYNAM-O Settings tab).
 Two warnings may appear:

 - **Fs too high** (Fs > 10× the upper analysis bound): The channel's sampling rate far exceeds what DYNAM-O analyzes.
 This wastes memory and processing time.
 Consider enabling **Resample Data** to downsample before processing.
 - **Fs too low** (Fs < 2× the upper analysis bound): The Nyquist frequency (Fs/2) is below the upper analysis bound, meaning the analysis frequency range cannot be fully represented at this sampling rate.
 You **must** enable **Resample Data** and upsample, or the run will fail.
 However, note that upsampling does not create real spectral content above the original Nyquist — consider whether narrowing the analysis frequency range is more appropriate.